 Gelcoat crazing on the transom of a 41' Searay.
 This was caused by UV damage over an extensive amount of time.
 It's important to keep your vessel waxed to prevent this kind of gelcoat damage, especially in areas that receive the most sunlight.
 While superficial, it can be very expensive to repair.

-Milky colored oil from a boat surveyed.
+Milky colored engine oil.
 This indicates water ingestion and is a major cause for alarm.
 It's possible this could result in thousands of dollars to repair.
 Hire us to find things like this before you buy that boat!

 Trim cylinder anode(s) on an out-drive.
 This most Definitely need to be replaced.
 We recommend our customers to be sure and replace anodes when they periodically service their out-drives, to prevent corrosion and extend the life of their machinery.

 In accordance with ABYC recommendations all fuel lines should be double clamped where possible.
 It's important to ensure all fuel lines are secure and properly clamped to avoid fuel spills and possibly a fire or explosion on-board your vessel.
 It's equally important to ensure all raw-water hoses onboard your vessel are clamped and double clamped where possible.